 The Council has the power to make changes to the level of council tax discount and needs to approve such for each financial year.
-With regard to the proposed premiums, this is dependent on the anticipated legislation, but the proposed premiums are being set to meet the timeframe identified.
+Legislation is now enacted which enables the Council to apply the premiums set out it the report.